INCATools/dead_simple_owl_design_patterns/README.md

 ## Validator spec

-(Basic JSON validation can be done using standard libraries)
+(Basic JSON/YAML validation can be done using standard libraries)

 A validator will test:
 * Integrity of the pattern